oregon-tony/AI-Examples/README.md

 nameidentity.py: classify words into their category like "time", "place", "quantity"

 llmrouter.py: classify a prompt, then route it to the right function to handle the resolution.

+promptRegression.py: create a functional test process to test a prompt and its known response.